telerik/report-server-docs/dotnet-docs/using-microsoft-entra-id.md

 	* From the menu in the top left corner of the page, select **Microsoft Entra ID**.
 	* Expand the `Manage` dropdown >> `App Registrations` >> `All Applications`.
-	* Click on the application name e.g. `Report Server Application` (defined in the previous section).
+	* Click the application name e.g. `Report Server Application` (defined in the previous section).
 	* Copy the Application (client) ID and add it to the Report Server in the Client ID field.

 		![An image of the Report Server Application page in the Azure portal where the application(client) ID is located](../images/rs-net-images/microsoft-entra-id-application(client)-id-location.png)

-	* Click on the `Save Changes` button in the Report Server for .NET's Configuration page (a message that a manual restart of the service is required will appear on the screen).
+	* Click the `Save Changes` button in the Report Server for .NET's Configuration page (a message that a manual restart of the service is required will appear on the screen).
-	* The restart can be performed from the IIS Manager >> Application Pools >> Right-click on the Telerik Report Server for .NET site and choose `Recycle`.
+	* The restart can be performed from the IIS Manager >> Application Pools >> Right-click the Telerik Report Server for .NET site and choose `Recycle`.

 1. Once the service is manually restarted, log in with a user that has an administrator role and go to `User Management`.
-1. Click on the `Add New User` button:
+1. Click the `Add New User` button:

 	* Select the `Authentication Provider` to be `EntraId`.
 	* Add a username.